-- Random Event :- If the repetition of an experiment occurs several times under similar conditions, if it does not produce the same outcome everytime but the outcome in a trial is one of the several possible outcomes, then such an experiment is called random event or a probabilistic event.
+- Random Event:- If the repetition of an experiment occurs several times under similar conditions if it does not produce the same outcome every time but the outcome in a trial is one of the several possible outcomes, then such an experiment is called a random event or a probabilistic event.

-- Sample Space – Sample Space refers tho the set of all possible outcomes of a random event.Example, when a coin is tossed, the possible outcomes are head and tail.
+- Sample Space – Sample Space refers to the set of all possible outcomes of a random event.For example, when a coin is tossed, the possible outcomes are head and tail.

 - Event – An event refers to the subset of the sample space associated with a random event.

-- Occurrence of an Event – An event associated with a random event is said to occur if any one of the elementary event belonging to it is an outcome.
+- Occurrence of an Event – An event associated with a random event is said to occur if any one of the elementary events belonging to it is an outcome.